 library(artpack)

-# Create a base square #
+# Create a base square with artpack if you want#

-square <- square_data(x = 0, y = 0, size = 1, group_var = TRUE)
+square <- square_data(x = 0, y = 0, size = .1, group_var = TRUE)

-# Create square specs to be iterated on #
+# Create square specs to be iterated on#

-n_square <- 50
+n_square <- 500

-scaler <- seq(1, 5, length = n_square)
+scaler <- seq(1, 100, length = n_square)

 fills <- art_pals("imagination", n = n_square)